 Participants were administered 25 mg of DHEA orally three times daily and measured for sexual function (via the female sexual function index) and hormonal changes before and after the trial.
 Remarkably, participants reported that they saw a 40% increase in sexual desire, a 46% increase in arousal, 33% increase in lubrication, and a 54% increase in orgasm satisfaction.
 Thus, Vivo was born.

 In a world where Viagra is so flippantly advertised, it's high time women have easy access to sexual performance solutions.
 Interestingly, close to half of all premenopausal women struggle with sexual intimacy, which is not unlike men, who face similar stats—10% are affected per decade of life, or 40% of men in their 40s, 50% of men in their 50s, and so forth.
-Vivo casts a wide net, too: Although the study was performed on premenopausal women because of the patient base, Vivo is proven to be effective in postmenopausal women as well.
+Vivo casts a wide net, too: Although Vivo hasn't been studied extensively in postmenopausal women, there is certainly anecdotal information that demonstrates it may be effective for more than just premenopausal woman.

 And as for safety, the brand tells me that there are little to no side effects, the only being those commonly associated with an increase in testosterone levels like acne and oily skin, but these are temporary and disappear once you stop supplementation.
 Where lack of libido in females was once shamed and tabooed, we should be able to purchase supplements for decreased sex drive as simply as we purchase melatonin for poor sleep, sans any judgment or barriers.